Engine tuning: Blueprinting

-Blueprinting an engine means to build it to exact design specifications, limits and tolerances created by its OEM engineers or other users, such as high-performance racing or heavy duty industrial equipment.
+Blueprinting an engine means to build it to exact design specifications, limits and tolerances created by its OEM engineers.

-Because few have the capability to actually blueprint, and because of the monetary incentive of claiming one has performed the work, many people have come to believe blueprinting only means that all the specifications are double-checked.
-Serious efforts at blueprinting result in better-than-factory tolerances, possibly with custom specifications appropriate for the application.
-Common goals include engine re-manufacturing to achieve the rated power for its manufacturer's design and rebuilding the engine to make it more power from a given design than otherwise intended.
+In spite of that definition, the term is often colloquially used for pursuing better-than-factory tolerances and performance, possibly with custom specifications (as for racing).

+Common goals include engine re-manufacturing to achieve the rated power for its manufacturer's design, and rebuilding an engine to optimize its performance by adhering to or exceeding exacting manufacturer specifications.
 Blueprinted components allow for a more exact balancing of reciprocating parts and rotating assemblies so less power is lost through excessive engine vibrations and other mechanical inefficiencies.